This post may contain affiliate links. Please read our disclaimer for more info.

 How to Make Your Own Kombucha – The Second Fermentation

 At this stage, you can infuse flavors (e.g. fruits, spices) into your kombucha.
 If you want to skip flavoring, then skip to Step 2.
-(We will have a separate article soon on kombucha flavors if you want some ideas on flavor infusions.)
+(See our article, 7 Tantalizing Kombucha Flavor Combinations You Must Try, for flavor ideas.)